-I came across the picture above doing some research into the Church and healthcare.
-It illustrates what was known in the Medieval Church and the Roman Catholic Church today as the “Seven Works of Corporal Mercy.”
-At first sight I thought it was referring to the responsibilities of juniour NCOs in the Army, but “corporal” here refers to “bodily or physical,” not a juniour rank in the armed forces.
-Based on Jesus’ parable of the Sheep and Goats the “Seven Works of Corporal Mercy” outlined the different dimensions of the Church’s and individual disciple’s responsibilty to take care of other’s physical and practical needs – what we might call today, “social action” or “compassionate ministries.”
+I came across a picture doing some research into the church and healthcare.
+It illustrates what was known in the Medieval church and the Roman Catholic church today as the “Seven Works of Corporal Mercy.”
+At first sight I thought it was referring to the responsibilities of junior NCOs in the Army, but “corporal” here refers to “bodily or physical,” not a junior rank in the armed forces.
+Based on Jesus’ parable of the sheep and goats, the “Seven Works of Corporal Mercy” outlined the different dimensions of the Church’s and individual disciple’s responsibility to take care of other’s physical and practical needs – what we might call today, “social action” or “compassionate ministries.”
 Here they are in outline form:

 To feed the hungry

 To care for the sick

 To visit the imprisoned